ome/omero-documentation/omero/sysadmins/unix/server-centos7-ice36.rst

 These instructions assume your Linux distribution is configured with a UTF-8 locale (this is normally the default).

-For convenience in this walkthrough the main OMERO configuration options have been defined as environment variables.
+For convenience in this walkthrough, we will use the **omero system user** and the main OMERO configuration options have been defined as environment variables.
 When following this walkthrough you can either use your own values, or alternatively source :download:`settings.env <walkthrough/settings.env>`: